hasdank/facebook-ads-worker/README.md

 Facebook Ads Worker using Facebook Marketing and Insights APIs

 ### ***Work In Progress***

-+ Documentation
+#### TODO
-  + Configuration
++ Fix campaign platform determination
-  + Results Parsing Tool
++ Documentation: Configuration and Results parsing tool

 Code is complete, but documentation is required.